eurekaclinical/scribe-up-ext/README.md

 [Atlanta Clinical and Translational Science Institute (ACTSI)](http://www.actsi.org), [Emory University](http://www.emory.edu), Atlanta, GA

 ## What does it do?
 It is a library that patches the [ScribeUP OAuth library](https://github.com/scribejava/scribejava) to support additional OAuth providers.
 It standardizes the attribute names of user profiles from those providers.
-The supported OAuth providers are (the names of the classes that implement the providers are in parentheses):
+The supported OAuth providers are (the names of the classes that implement use of the providers are in parentheses):
 * GitHub (`org.eurekaclinical.scribeupext.provider.GitHubProvider`)
 * Globus (`org.eurekaclinical.scribeupext.provider.GlobusProvider`)
 * Google (`org.eurekaclinical.scribeupext.provider.Google2Provider`)